Coping with Fatigue

 Take advantage of times when fatigue is mild.
 Use these times to accomplish important tasks that require sustained energy, such as running errands or cooking.
 You may be able to identify these times by using your fatigue diary.

 Postpone nonessential activities.
 It is OK to postpone nonessential activities when you are feeling fatigued.
-Always keep in mind that you are battling a very real and very disabling symptom of MS. You should never feel guilty for not accomplishing everything on your list.
+Always keep in mind that you are battling a very real and disabling symptom of MS. You should never feel guilty for not accomplishing everything on your list.

 Do things that help you recharge.
 Activities such as meditation, yoga, sitting in the park, and walking on the beach can help restore your internal sense of balance and energy, and also reduce stress.